meteor/meteor/packages/logic-solver/README.md

 NumTerms.
 You will not normally need to use numeric Terms, but if you do, note that it doesn't make sense to share them across Solver instances, because each Solver has its own variable numbers.
-See the Variables section for more information.
+See the [Variables](#variables) section for more information.

 ### Constants

 #### Logic.FALSE, Logic.TRUE

-These Terms are the only non-variable Terms, representing the constants true and false.
+These Terms represent the constant boolean values false and true.
 You may seem them appear as the internal variables `$F` and `$T` or `1` and `2`, which are automatically pinned to false and true.

 ### Methods

 #### Logic.isTerm(value)

 Returns whether `value` is a valid Term.
-A valid Term is a String consisting of a valid variable name preceded by zero or more `-` characters, or a non-zero integer.
+A valid Term is either a String consisting of a valid variable name preceded by zero or more `-` characters, or a non-zero integer.

 ###### Parameters